-I just got back from an amazing 2-week trip to Italy.
-Part of that time I had the pleasure of staying at Lisa Ravà’s panoramic agriturismo, Il Poderaccio.
-She invited me to meet with her early in the morning to feed the horses (all 15 of them).
+It’s been a couple of years since I returned from an amazing experience at Lisa Ravà’s panoramic agriturismo, Il Poderaccio.
+The beauty of the Sienese countryside was beyond words, a place where I could spend much of my time soaking up the gently rolling hills and neighboring farms.
+During my stay, Lisa invited me to meet with her early in the morning to feed the horses (all 15 of them).
 I came, but she did all the work while I chatted and observed.

 You will not believe the beauty of this early Tuscan morning…..take a look!